NHIndustries NH90: Order campaigns

+It was revealed that Vietnam has signed an undisclosed memorandum with Airbus regarding the NH90 during Emmanuel Macron's 2025 state visit to the country.

 Variants

+There are two main variants, the TTH and the NFH.
+The NFH is oriented towards naval use and the TTH, land-based operations.
+A number of customizations such as for medical evacuation, search and rescue, special operations, and also a version with a higher cabin height were made.

+Overall, the aircraft is multirole, but only certain aircraft take on certain missions.
+For example, Sweden has a TTH version called the TTT, but has two versions: one for SAR and one for ASW.

 NFH: NATO Frigate Helicopter

 The primary role of the NFH version is autonomous ASW and anti-surface unit warfare (ASuW), mainly from naval ships.
 These aircraft are equipped for day and night, adverse weather and severe ship motion operations.
 Additional roles include anti-air warfare support, vertical replenishment (VERTREP), SAR and troop transport.
 France are splitting their purchase between the "NFH version combat" costing €43.3m in FY2013 and the "NFH version soutien" (support) at €36.4m in FY2013.

+One of the major differences of the NFH is that it has a folding tail and rotors, and a stronger undercarriage suitable for marine landings.